ddmitov/perl-executing-browser/README.md

 ```

-## Special URLs and Interaction with Files and Folders
+## Special URLs for Users and Interaction with Files and Folders

 * **PEB pseudo-domain:** ```http://perl-executing-browser-pseudodomain/```
   The  pseudo-domain is used to call all local files and all special URLs representing browser functions.